Team Dresch Bundles

 • CD Bundle includes: Personal Best, Captain My Captain & Choices, Chances, Changes on CD plus a sticker.

 • Digital Bundle includes: Personal Best, Captain My Captain & Choices, Chances, Changes as a hi fidelity digital download delivered to your inbox on the May 31st release date.

-• Awesome new shirt designed by the amazing Miriam Klein Stahl!
-Available in a wide variety of sizes.
+• Awesome shirt designed by the amazing Miriam Klein Stahl!
+Available in a variety of sizes.

 Combining the brazenness of Riot Grrrl with the angst dirge of grunge, Team Dresch didn’t just raise the stakes of queercore: They created two near-perfect albums about longing, freedom, and belonging over guitar riffs as epic and intense as Jody Bleyle (Hazel) and Kaia Wilson’s (Adickdid, The Butchies) poetic couplets.
 On their 1995 debut, Personal Best, they rage against the Christian right and small towns, then kiss their girlfriends on the mouth.
 Donna Dresch (Danger Mouse, Dinosaur Jr.), Bleyle, and Wilson play ferocious, intricate riffs fast while Marcéo Martinez (Calamity Jane, The Vegas Beat) hits the drums hard.
 To paraphrase their own song, they are amazing; their words save us.